-Figure B.1: Total number of CRS on air by date
+Figure B.1: Total number of community radio stations on air by date

-Figure B.2: Binscatter Plot of Coverage Probability and Distance to Radio Note: The plot is created based on the binsreg package in R (Cattaneo et al., 2024) using default settings.
+Figure B.2: Binscatter plot of coverage probability and distance to radio

+Note: The plot is created based on the binsreg package in R (Cattaneo et al., 2024).
+The number of bins is determined by the IMSE-optimal direct plug-in rule.
 The underlying data are the pooled coverage probabilities and distances to the first radio station from both the main and placebo data.

-Figure B.3: Share of Total Coverage Area Within Distance
+Figure B.3: Share of total coverage area within distance

 Note: The above graph visualizes the share of CRs' total coverage area by distance to the radio tower.
-58% lies within 20 km, 81% within 30 km, 91% within 40 km, 96% within 50 km, 98% within 60 km, and 99.9% within 75 km.
+58% lies within 20km, 81% within 30km, 91% within 40km, 96% within 50km, 98% within 60km, and 99.9% within 75km.

-Figure B.4: Estimated Population within Coverage Area
+Figure B.4: Estimated population within coverage area